Kota Rajasthan, India Travel Guide

 Typically during The month of october or November, Diwali illuminates the city with lamps, fireworks, and family gatherings.

-Celebrated in March, Holi is a joyous occasion with people playing with colors, music, and traditional sweets.
+Celebrated in The third month of the year, Holi is a joyous occasion with people playing with colors, music, and traditional sweets.

 Dedicated to Goddess Gauri (Parvati), this event in March/April features processions and cultural performances.

-Mainly celebrated by women in August, Teej involves swings, folk songs, and traditional attire.
+Mainly celebrated by women during The month of august, Teej involves swings, folk songs, and traditional attire.

 Throughout the year, smaller local fairs showcase rural life, crafts, and entertainment.